anstoradonlab/radon-monitor/user-docs/configuring-a-site.md

 [calbox]
 # there are different kinds of calibration units.
-The "generic" kind is the
-# most common one, designed to interface with a single radon detector.
+These are
+# - `generic`: single detector, built around a Labjack connected over USB
+# - `CapeGrim`: two detectors, built around a Labjack connected over USB
+# - `BurkertModel1`: one or two detectors, a new system available from Jan 2023.
+#                    This is interfaced over ethernet, with a Burkert ME43 gateway
 # There is also a kind called "mock" which can be used for testing the software
 # but which doesn't try to connect to hardware.
 kind=generic